AluminumShark/Algorithmic-Learning-Journal/06-Linked-List/19. Remove Nth Node From End of List/README.md

 ## Overview

-Remove the nth node from the end of a linked list in a single pass using the two-pointer technique.
+Remove the nth node from the end of a linked list in a single pass using the two-pointer technique with a fixed gap.

 ## Problem Description